neonkore/waypipe/README.md

 ## Status

 This is just a prototype right now[0].
-The source code[1], command-line interface, project name, primary branch, and git history may yet change completely.
+The main development location[1], command-line interface, and project name may yet change completely.
 Bug reports and patches are always welcome.

 Any of the following will crash waypipe: